Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

-We compare the overlay performance with direct requests to the video servers over UDP.
-The direct requests (Figure \ref{fig:topo_video}-bottom) followed the format \textit{http://IP:Port/filepath}, along with a token that the video server ignored.
-The video server instructed ffmpeg to stream the video directly to the end-user over UDP.
+We compare the overlay performance with direct requests to the video servers using RTP.
+The direct requests, shown in Figure \ref{fig:topo_video}, followed the format \textit{http://IP:Port/filepath}, along with a token that the video server ignored.
+The video server instructed ffmpeg to stream the video directly to the end-user using RTP over UDP.
 We used a video from NASA \cite{nasa} with a duration of three minutes and extracted two MP4 videos of one and two minutes.
 We conducted 30 iterations of the experiment, where both files were requested in each run.
 After retrieving the files, we analyzed them using ffmpeg and counted the number of processed frames and macroblock errors as performance and quality measures.
 The results are shown in Table \ref{tab:video}.

 The Hermes overlay uses HTTP tunneling, which benefits from the reliability of TCP.
-In contrast, the direct connection uses an unreliable UDP connection.
+In contrast, the direct connection uses an unreliable RTP-over-UDP connection.
 As shown in Table \ref{tab:video}, with the overlay approach, the user received the video without any errors.
-However, with the direct connection, we observed an average loss of 26.87 and 56.27 frames, along with 19.62 and 40 macroblocks in error for the 1- and 2-minute video files, respectively.
+However, with the direct connection, we observed frame losses and macroblock errors.
+Specifically, we recorded an average loss of 19 and 38.53 frames for the 1- and 2-minute video files, respectively.
+We also observed 26.74 and 55.88 macroblocks in error for the same files.

+Compared to the direct approach, the tunneling approach increases processing overhead, and TCP can introduce head-of-line blocking and added jitter.
+However, with the buffering and timeout configurations that are equal for both direct and overlay approaches, packets arrive within the configured playout deadline at the receiver.